TingtHou/Tetris/README.md

 ```r
 launchGame()
 ```
-Use "A"/"D" to move tetrimino
+Use "A"/"D" to move tetriminos

-Use "W" rotate tetrimino
+Use "W" rotate tetriminos

 ## The folder structure
 ```r